 Help the Grass Get Some Fresh Air

 If you’re growing grass, you’ve probably noticed by now how much foot traffic it gets.
 A freshly mowed lawn appears healthy and green, and homeowners love keeping it that way.
 But, as any good gardener will tell you, the grass needs air too.
 Too much foot traffic can compact the soil and harm the roots, making it tough for grass to grow.
 To help the grass get some fresh air, avoid walking on it and create your own natural pathways by raking up leaves and moving fallen branches out of the way.
+Also, if the winter has damaged patches of grass beyond repair, then you might want to consider replacing them.
+Dead patches not only obstruct fresh air for the living grass but could also spread rot through your lawn.
+Instead, it might be wise to talk to a sod supplier similar to Green Valley Turf about getting those dead patches removed and then covered with fresh turf.

 Encourage New Growth in the Spring with Over-seeding